 Claim: "Teas: Another Raw, Whole Foodstuff"

 Tea isn't a whole raw food unless you're eating fresh raw tea leaves.
 Otherwise it's more accurately described as a cooked processed food.
-Tea leaves are dried in a multistage process that often includes the use of heat (Wikipedia).
+Tea leaves are dried in a multistage process that usually includes the use of heat (Wikipedia).
 It's reported that heated drying produces better levels of phenols and antioxidants than sundrying and other ancient methods (Roshanak et al).
 However the temperature is high enough to produce an undesirable substance called acrylamide (Chen et al).
 Decaffeination involves more heat and a chemical process to remove the caffeine (Wikipedia).
-Despite the claims about "Select teas that are decaffeinated via a natural process using CO2 and/or water", soaking tea leaves in carbon dioxide under pressure to make the CO2 act as a solvent is a manmade process that does not occur in nature.
+Despite the claims about "Select teas that are decaffeinated via a natural process using CO2 and/or water", pressure cooking tea leaves in carbon dioxide to make the CO2 act as a solvent is a manmade process that does not occur in nature.
 It's hard to find information on the precise temperature that is used, but all sources agree that it's high.
-The more common process of "natural decaffeination" using ethyl acetate isn't a natural process either (Arbor Teas, Amazing Green Teas).
+The more common process of "natural decaffeination" using ethyl acetate isn't a natural process either (Good Life Tea, Arbor Teas, Amazing Green Teas).
 Ethyl acetate (the main ingredient in nail polish remover) leaves a lingering chemical taste in the tea because it's hard to remove it from the leaves.

 In the hands of the consumer, the tea is processed again in water (usually hot water) to extract the water soluble compounds in it, then this water is drunk and the actual tea leaves are thrown away.
 Imagine doing all this with broccoli and trying to convince someone that it's a serving of whole raw food.